natcap/invest.users-guide/source/sdr.rst

 Differences between the InVEST SDR model and the original approach developed by Borselli et al. (2008)
 ------------------------------------------------------------------------------------------------------

 The InVEST SDR model is based on the concept of hydrological connectivity, as parameterized by Borselli et al. (2012).
 This approach was selected since it requires a minimal number of parameters, uses globally available data, and is spatially explicit.
-In a comparative study, Vigiak et al. (2012) suggested that the approach provides: “large improvement in predicting specific sediment yields, (ii) ease of implementation, (iii) scale-independency; and (iv) a formulation capable of accounting for landscape variables and topology in line with sedimentological connectivity concepts”.
+In a comparative study, Vigiak et al. (2012) suggested that the approach provides: “(i) large improvement in predicting specific sediment yields, (ii) ease of implementation, (iii) scale-independency; and (iv) a formulation capable of accounting for landscape variables and topology in line with sedimentological connectivity concepts”.
 The approach has also been used to predict the effect of land use change (Jamshidi et al., 2013).

-The following points summarize the differences between InVEST and the Borselli’s model:
+The following points summarize the differences between InVEST and the Borselli model:

- * The weighting factor is directly implemented as the USLE C factor (other researchers have used a different formulation, e.g. roughness index based on high-resolution DEM (Cavalli et al., 2013))
+ * The weighting factor is directly implemented as the USLE C factor (other researchers have used a different formulation, e.g. roughness index based on a high-resolution DEM (Cavalli et al., 2013))

  * The :math:`SDR_{max}` parameter used by Borselli et al. is set to 0.8 by default to reduce the number of parameters.
-Vigiak et al. (2012) propose to define SDR max as the fraction of topsoil particles finer than coarse sand (<1 mm).
+Vigiak et al. (2012) propose to define :math:`SDR_{max}` as the fraction of topsoil particles finer than coarse sand (<1 mm).

 Evaluating Sediment Retention Services